 A Family is required to inform and supply any necessary verification to the BHA within thirty (30) days of a birth, adoption, or court awarded custody.
-The BHA must approve the eligibility for any addition to the Family that does not result from a birth, court-awarded custody, or adoption
+The BHA must approve

 A Family must also notify the BHA in writing within 30 days of any departure of a Family member due to death, permanent institutionalization, or other reason, and provide the BHA with verification, including, where applicable, the verification of the new address of the departed Family member.